10 Fun Facts about Edinburgh Castle

 Like the castle itself, the Scottish and English have fought over the Stone of Destiny for over 700 years.
 Kings of Scotland were enthroned on this enigmatic stone for centuries, until King Edward I of England took the stone and had it built into his throne.
 The last time the stone was used was at the coronation of Her Majesty The Queen in 1953.
 In 1996, it was returned to Scotland, and today it sits in the Crown Room with the Crown Jewels.

 7. St Margaret’s Chapel

-Constructed in the early 12th century, St Margaret’s Chapel is the oldest surviving building in the whole of Scotland.
+Constructed in the early 12th century, St Margaret’s Chapel is the oldest surviving building in Edinburgh.
 It pays tribute to Queen Margaret, who according to legend, died of a broken heart in 1093, when she received news of her husband’s death.

 8. Laird’s Lugs

 One of the lesser-known facts about Edinburgh Castle is the old-fashioned eavesdropping window in the Great Hall.
 Above the fireplace is the “Lairds Lugs” (Lord’s Ears), a little barred window.
 The medieval equivalent of phone tapping, King James IV would eavesdrop on meetings taking place in the Hall below in the 16th century.